x13a/Silence/PRIVACY.md

 # Privacy Policy

-The app may store some numbers in internal database for faster lookup.
-All the data is stored on your device.
+The app may store numbers from messages in internal database for faster lookup.
+All the data is stored on your device and deleted after 48 hours.